FCFP+J79 Makarau, New Zealand Copy to clipboard

 The farm comprises 27 monumental sculptures created by some of the world’s most renowned sculptors in large sizes, including Anish Kapoor’s Dismemberment2, the biggest piece he created to date.

-Not only that, but the farm is private and entry to marvel at the art that dots its ground is absolutely free though rather difficult to get.
+Not only that, but the farm is private and entry to marvel at the art that dots its ground is absolutely free, though rather difficult to get.
 It’s about 400 hectares in size, picturesque and flanked by Kaipara Harbor on its western boundary.
 A haven for all art lovers.

 Horizons

 When it comes to Horizons, it is not possible to think of the sculpture separated from the artist.
-New Zealand sculptor Neil Dawson is renowned for his mostly large-scale public sculptures playing with illusion by focusing on lines as well as positive and negative space.
+New Zealand sculptor Neil Dawson is renowned for his mostly large-scale public sculptures, playing with illusion by focusing on lines as well as positive and negative space.

 His site-specific sculptural works are closely tied to the environment, seeming whimsical and dramatic.
 Horizons is no less whimsical.
 It is a combination of illusions, simplicity and perception perched on a hill to take on different views as the day passes and the environment changes.

 Like a lot of Neil Dawson’s pieces, Horizons began as a free-hand sketch before being welded and painted steel that looks like it could be as light as a feather.
-Measuring an impressive 15-meters in height and 36-meter length, it is located on one of the farm’s highest points and seems free – like it just might tumble downhill at any moment.
+Measuring an impressive 15-meter in height and 36-meter length, it is located on one of the farm’s highest points and seems free – like it just might tumble downhill at any moment.

 It is almost impossible to tell that Horizons is made of welded steel when viewed from afar.
 It looks lightweight and playful and can be seen from the road when driving by Gibbs farm like a massive piece of steel paper that playfully rises to the sky as if opening up another horizon after the horizon.